Rsantct/pAudio/pAudio/loudspeakers/FullRange_example/README.md

-**THIS IS A DRAFT, PENDING TO REVIEW**

 # Full Range example

-Filters can be set into **`lspk.yml`**, whit a logical syntax, see example file.
+Filters can be set into **`lspk.yml`**, whit a logical syntax.

-Filters can be both IIR or FIR types, with a proper CamillaDSP syntax.
+Filters can be both IIR or FIR types, see the example `lspk.yml` file.

+- `flat_gain`  helps to indicate the flat region gain of a FIR filter having some offset.
+- `posit_gain` is mean to calculate the gain chain headroom.

 ## IIR filtering